jmrnilsson/brewtool/README.md

 # brewtool

 ## Description
-Application for monitoring brewing temperature when brewing beer or really just anything.
+A small web application for monitoring brewing temperature when brewing beer or really anything.
 It also provides a calculator and has a log thingy.
-It is intended to be used with an Arduino, but does include a fake daemon that "simulate" temperature changes and that sends over websockets.
+It is intended to be used with an Arduino, but does include a fake daemon to "simulate" temperature changes.

 ## Simplified setup
-To simulate temperature reading start express and socket.io browser into the "client" folder and type:
+To get started go clone the repo and go to  __server__ directory and type:

+    npm install express socket.io

+Then, go to the __client__ direcotory and type:

     npm install -g bower
     bower install

+That's the setup.
+To start NodeJS, express and socket.io

+        node daemonFake.js

 Then browser into the "server" folder type,

-    npm install express socket.io
-    node daemonFake.js

 Then browse to: